We will visit several places in Tokyo where you can experience traditional and modern Japan in one day.

 This tour is so flexible that we can change our itinerary depending on your interests.
 If you are Muslim, we can visit Tokyo Camii mosque and Halal restaurant.

-This temple is Tokyo's oldest and most popular temple with a big gate and 5 story pagoda.
+This is the oldest and the most popular temple in Tokyo with a big gate and 5 story pagoda.
 Nakamise-Dori is a pedestrian street leading to the temple lined with many traditional shops and souvenir stands.

 Kappabashi is a place full of restaurant supply stores.
 If you are interested in kitchen knives or potteries, This is the place to go.